-Authorised Mileage Allowances paid to you by your employer for using your own car for business or where your employer met any of the running costs such as petrol, repairs etc. The taxable amount is shown on form P11D at section E. Only the excess over the statutory tax-free limit is taxable.
-For tax credits claims, only report this taxable excess.
-If either you can deduct the difference between the 'approved amount' and what you receive from your employer, from your earnings as an employee (see the notes on box 5.3, pages 34 to 37).
+- Mileage allowance payments, paid to you for using your own car for business, in excess of the tax-free 'approved amount'.
+The taxable amount is shown on form P11D at section E. - The cost, where your employer paid someone else for any other running cost (for example, insurance).
+The taxable amount is shown on form P11D at section E or included with the other expenses at section N.

+If you
-- your employer does not pay you any authorised mileage allowances for using your own car for business, or - you receive less than the tax-free limit (the 'approved amount') of these allowances

-Any company car or car fuel benefits provided by your employer.
+- are not paid any mileage allowances for using your own car for business, or - receive less than the 'approved amount' of these allowances you can deduct the difference between the 'approved amount' and what you receive from your employer, from your earnings as an employee (see the notes on box 5.3, pages 34 to 37). - Any company car or car fuel benefits provided by your employer.
 These can be found at boxes 1.16 and 1.17 at section F of the P11D.

+Phone 0845 300 3900

+Textphone 0845 300 3909

-Phone 0845 603 2000 Textphone 0845 607 6078 Expenses payments made to you or on your behalf (shown at section N on form P11D).
+• Expenses payments made to you or on your behalf (shown at section N on form P11D).
 However, the amount of these payments may be reduced by claiming a deduction of expenses allowed for certain income tax purposes.
 For example, for expenses incurred wholly, exclusively and necessarily in the course of your work, or for travelling expenses incurred necessarily in the performance of your duties.